Chris35Wills/Chris35Wills.github.io/courses/dtp_course_info_march2016.md

 Work your way through [Beginners Python](../Beginners_python/README)

 If you finish all of the beginners course, move on to [Intermediate Python](../Intermediate_python/README)

-IMPORTANT: Don't rush thorugh this - there will likely be a number of new concepts for you to get to grips with so take your time and let it sink in!

 ### Day 2 (9.30am - 5pm)